WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-02-microservice-series-from-zero-to-hero.md

 tags: [AKS, Kubernetes, Docker, YAML, Azure, NET 5, Helm, CI-CD, Pipeline, Azure DevOps, C#]
 ---

-I am working as a consultant and software engineer on different projects which focus on microservice, DevOps and process automation.
-Many of my consulting jobs are about explaining microservice, why they are great and how to use them efficiently.
+I am working as a consultant and software engineer on different projects which focus on microservice, DevOps, and process automation.
+Many of my consulting jobs are about explaining microservice, why they are great, and how to use them efficiently.
 Microservices is a buzzword that's around for a couple of years and almost every developer knows it but not that many know how to implement them.

-Therefore, I decided to create this service where I start with the theory of microservices and in the end you will know how to run your microservices in Kubernetes with automatic deployments, tests and database changes.
-The following posts contain my experiences and my recommendation for best practices to great the best applications possible.
+Therefore, I decided to create this service where I start with the theory of microservices and in the end, you will know how to run your microservices in Kubernetes with automatic deployments, tests, and database changes.
+The following posts contain my experiences and my recommendation for best practices to create the best applications possible.

 - [Microservices - Getting Started](/https://www.programmingwithwolfgang.com/microservices-getting-started)